cyberbotics/webots/scripts/web_component_studio/README.md

 Motors can be moved using sliders.
 The device origin location are displayed when the mouse is over an item of the device list.

-To illustrate this, a Web component showing the Aibo ERS7 model can be shown on the top of the following page: https://cyberbotics.com/doc/guide/aibo-ers7
+An example of a web component showing the Aibo ERS7 robot is displayed on the top of the following page: https://cyberbotics.com/doc/guide/aibo-ers7

 ## Usage